clicon/clixon-docs/datastore.rst

    <CLICON_XMLDB_DIR>/usr/local/var/example</CLICON_XMLDB_DIR>

 The permission of the datastores files is accessible to the user that starts the backend only.
-Typically this is `root`, but if the backend is started as a non-privileged user, or if privileges are dropped (see :ref:`clixon_backend`) this may be another user, such as in the following example where `clicon` is used:
+Typically this is `root`, but if the backend is started as a non-privileged user, or if privileges are dropped (see :ref:`Backend section<clixon_backend>`) this may be another user, such as in the following example where `clicon` is used:
 ::

    sh> ls -l /usr/local/var/example